pythonwithalex/mynotes/C/myguide.md

 Except when you are using a programming language that originated in XXXX when the amount of memory was supposedly scarce.

+Is what it holds.
-Pointers are variables whose data is a number that identifies a physical place in your computer.  this number represents the way purpose, and it's the memory address of something connected to the pointer's name, it's handle. store these registry locations.
-They provide a kind of difficult but ultimately worth-it way of saving your system the work of having to copying large amounts of data into functions.
-In general, pointers are kind of a consequence of scoping rules.  they have a kind of heavy baggage with some folks, but
+An int holds a number.
+A pointer holds a number, too.
+A pointer holds Pointers are variables whose data is a number that identifies a physical place in your computer.
+They complement C's scoping rules, allowing you to  .  they have a kind of heavy baggage with some folks, but

 ```c
 int a = 120;